emuiga/CAFFE-LEO/README.md

 # CAFFE-LEO
-Caffe-Leo Frontend using HTML and CSS.
+Caffe-Leo Restaurant UI using HTML and CSS.